-Statistical analysis was calculated using SPSS Statistics version 16.
-Average number and standard deviation were used to describe quantitative data and tables or graphs were used for qualities data.
-Chi squared was used to compare qualities data, and T test Mann-Whitney were used to compare independent quantitative data considering the variable distribution.
-Paired T test and Wilcoxon were used to compare quantitative data before and after the test.
-P-value was considered 0.05 in all tests.
+All the statistical analyses were done using SPSS Statistics version 16.
+The mean and standard deviation were also used to describe quantitative data and tables or graphs were used for qualitative data.
+In addition, Chi squared test was used to compare qualitative data, and T test Mann-Whitney was applied to compare independent quantitative data considering the variable distribution.
+Additionally, Paired T test and Wilcoxon test were used to compare quantitative data once before and once after the test.
+P-value as 0.05 was considered statistically significant in all tests.